The Cars' Ric Ocasek and Wife Paulina Porizkova Announce Split After 28 Years of Marriage

 Last month, the estranged couple — who have two adult sons together, Jonathan and Oliver — showed a united front at Ocasek’s Rock & Roll Hall of Fame induction in Cleveland, Ohio.

-At the event, Ocasek and Porizkova, both dressed in sparkly outfits, were seated next to each other smiling as they looked towards the stage.
+At the event, Ocasek and Porizkova, both dressed in sparkly outfits, embraced each other as they posed for pictures.